walshbr/walshbr.github.io/_posts/2018-11-26-dh-public-speaking.md

 **When speaking from notes…**

 - You are more likely to be engaging.
 It is easier for you to inject a sense of personality in your talk.
 Again, this is usually the big advantage of the approach to people.
 - It is more difficult to predict how long you will talk for.
-If you take out the rough rule of two minutes to a 12 point Times New Roman page it is more difficult to know exactly what you are in for.
+If you take out the rough rule of two minutes to a 12-point Times New Roman page it is more difficult to know exactly what you are in for.
 Will you get through everything?
 Will you run out of time?
 - Beyond pace, you might leave something out, or you might not say something in exactly the best way to express your ideas.
 - You will not necessarily have a written product ready to go at the end, so that makes more work for you if you want to share the talk.